Corteva Inc. (CTVA) Shares Rise Despite Market Challenges - News Heater

 Sponsored

-The average price estimated by analysts for CTVA is $68.87, which is $18.21 above than the current price.
-The public float for CTVA is 708.69M, and at present, short sellers hold a 0.66% of that float.
-The average trading volume of CTVA on August 21, 2023 was 3.68M shares.
+The average price suggested by analysts for CTVA is $68.92, which is $19.03 above the current market price.
+The public float for CTVA is 708.69M, and currently, shorts hold a 0.68% of that float.
+The average trading volume for CTVA on August 28, 2023 was 3.81M shares.

 CTVA’s Market Performance

-CTVA’s stock has seen a -3.15% decrease for the week, with a -10.35% drop in the past month and a -9.66% fall in the past quarter.
-The volatility ratio for the week is 1.89%, and the volatility levels for the past 30 days are at 1.89% for Corteva Inc. The simple moving average for the past 20 days is -6.57% for CTVA’s stock, with a -15.11% simple moving average for the past 200 days.
+CTVA’s stock has seen a -1.62% decrease for the week, with a -10.16% drop in the past month and a -8.95% fall in the past quarter.
+The volatility ratio for the week is 1.70%, and the volatility levels for the past 30 days are at 1.96% for Corteva Inc. The simple moving average for the last 20 days is -5.33% for CTVA stock, with a simple moving average of -15.90% for the last 200 days.

 Insider Trading